mukamel-lab/SingleCellFusion_EnhancerPaper/README.md

 ```
 This will generate a result folder that includes metacells, kNN graphs between modalities, and the correlations of all enhancer-gene pairs within 1Mb for mC-RNA and ATAC-RNA, respectively.
 For speed, this demo uses only 10% of cells for each dataset based on random sampling.

 To visualize the results, then run through the `visualize_correlation.ipynb` jupyter notebook.
-This will generate results that recapitulates the key findings of the paper.
+This will generate results that recapitulate the key findings of the paper.

 ![](./doc/result_dist.png)